-- Used as a greeting or departing line (hello or goodbye) on or before Shabbat.
+interj.
+Greeting or departing line (hello or goodbye) used on or during the few days leading up to Shabbat.
 Literally "peaceful Sabbath."

 Languages of Origin

 - Religious: Jews who are engaged in religious observance and have some Jewish education

 - Great Britain

 - The JPS Dictionary of Jewish Words, by Joyce Eisenberg and Ellen Scolnic, (Philadelphia, 2001).

 - The Joys of Hebrew, by Lewis Glinert (New York, 1992).